 These gigantic bushes of white flowers are located on the left side of the stadium.
 Cool photo opt I am sure you would not think about!
 Hopefully they will still be around this year!

-Some photos taken at the lavender and wheat field at Graymarsh Berry Farm.
-You could obviously tell how harsh the 12 pm lighting was.
-It is true that photography is all about the lighting!
+Some photos taken at the lavender and wheat field at Graymarsh Berry Farm around noon.
+You could obviously tell how harsh and unflattering the lighting in these photos are compared to the above photos.

 I hope this post has helped inspiring you to choose Seattle as your next travel destination.
 If you live here, I hope you will get to explore more of the city.
 When I first moved here at the end of fall – beginning of winter of 2017, I got into a brief seasonal depression but knocked myself right out when I saw signs of spring.
 My love for the city has definitely grown so much ever since, and I cannot wait to get outdoors when the hiking season resumes.